On Distributed Colouring of Hyperbolic Random Graphs: Introduction

-We consider this problem in the classic LOCAL model, where each node represents a computational entity that communicates with its neighbours in synchronous rounds.
-At the end of the algorithm, each node is required to output its own part of the solution—for example, its assigned colour.
-The time complexity of an algorithm in this model is measured by the number of synchronous communication rounds required until all nodes have produced their outputs.
-Over the decades, algorithms have improved from $\bigO(\log n)$ to sublogarithmic and even $\poly\log\log n$ rounds, though they remain technically complex—using graph decompositions, symmetry breaking, and reductions to MIS, which itself relies on deep derandomisation techniques.
-Interestingly, on HRGs, even these advanced algorithms can achieve $\bigO(\log^* n)$ rounds when colouring with sufficiently many colours, but they still depend on non-trivial coding-theoretic methods.
-This motivates our exploration of whether simpler algorithms can efficiently colour HRGs.
-While HRGs have $\bigO(\log n)$ diameter and can be trivially coloured with the optimal number of colours by having a designated leader node learn the whole graph topology, brute-forcing the solution locally, and re-distributing it to the nodes of the network, such an approach is highly unrealistic, abuses the unbounded message size of the LOCAL model, and offers no algorithmic insight\footnote{In fact, we show that one can in fact colour HRGs with $(1+o(1))\chi(G)$ colours in $\bigO(1)$ rounds exploiting the structure of HRGs and exploiting the unbounded message size of the LOCAL model similar to $\bigO(\text{diameter}) \in \bigO(\log n)$ round algorithm, and hence also providing little algorithmic insight.}.
+In this paper, we ask the question whether one can design better algorithms for real-world graphs.
+Following the line of work using hyperbolic geometry to model complex real-world networks \cite{pkbv-info-2010, kpk-h-10, Bogu2010, Serrano2008}, we use the well-established model of hyperbolic random graphs (HRGs) as introduced by Krioukov, Papadopoulos, Kitsak, Vahdat, and Boguñá~\cite{kpk-h-10}.
+As HRGs have $\bigO(\log n)$ diameter~\cite{DBLP:conf/analco/KiwiM15, fk-dhrg-18, ms-k-19} they can be trivially coloured with the optimal number of colours by having a designated leader node learn the whole graph topology, brute-forcing the solution locally, and re-distributing it to the nodes of the network.
+However, such an approach is highly unrealistic, abuses the unbounded message size of the LOCAL model, and offers no algorithmic insight.
+Surprisingly, we show that one can also colour HRGs with $(1+o(1))\chi$ colours in constant time.
+Here, $\chi$ is the chromatic number of the graph which is the smallest number of colours that are required in any valid vertex colouring of the graph.
+This algorithm does not just exploit the structure of HRGs but it also exploits the unbounded message size of the LOCAL model in a manner similar to the $\bigO(\text{diameter})$ algorithm, providing very little algorithmic insight.
+HRGs can also be coloured quickly using existing algorithms~\cite{HN21}, though the algorithms are technically complex while still requiring significantly more colours and time than optimal.

-In this paper, we ask the question whether there are simple distributed algorithms to colour real-world graphs, optimally, faster and with significantly fewer colours than all much more complicated involved existing algorithms.
+In this paper, we aim to get the best of all worlds, i.e., a extremely simple and efficient algorithms that colour with few colours significantly outperforming all existing results.

-We use the simplest randomised distributed colouring algorithm as our baseline approach:
+We use the simplest conceivable randomised distributed colouring algorithm as our baseline approach: